pfheatwole/thesis/source/paraglider_components.rst

 Controls
 --------

-A parafoil is controlled by downward deflections of its section trailing edges.
+* A parafoil is controlled by downward deflections of its section trailing edges.
 The aerodynamics of a canopy with brake inputs depends on the geometry of the deflected airfoils.

-The geometry can either be used directly, as would be done by *vortex lattice* or *computational fluid dynamics* methods, or it can be used indirectly via section coefficients, as is done with lifting-line methods.
-This project assumes the canopy is a rigid structure, and does not model how the inertial properties change with brake input, but for the aerodynamics it uses an :ref:`indirect method <foil_aerodynamics:Phillips' numerical lifting-line>` based on precomputed section coefficients.
+* This project uses an :ref:`aerodynamics method <foil_aerodynamics:Phillips'
+  numerical lifting-line>` that uses the canopy geometry indirectly through precomputed section coefficients.

+* The section profiles change with the brake input, so the section profiles and coefficients are a function of the deflections.

+[[FIXME: this section needs work.
+Discuss the need for an *airfoil index*, explain why the conventional choice for fixed-hinge flaps is `delta_f` is less than ideal, and argue that a better choice for parafoils is the deflection distance `delta_d`.

+"Traditional wings control the flap angle directly, so the control is an explicit angle.
+Parafoils don't use a fixed hinge, so some models use the angle between the deflected and undeflected chord.
+The deflection angle is problematic though, because it depends on the chord length; the brakes don't set the deflection angle directly, they create it indirectly, so modeling it as a direct effect is problematic.
+A more natural choice is to model the vertical deflection distance and normalize it with the section chord to index the deflected profile."

+In other words, the points on the airfoil and the section aerodynamic coefficients are a function of some *airfoil index*.
+I chose :math:`\overline{\delta}_d = \frac{\delta_d}{c}`, so :math:`\vec{r}_{P/LE}^a
+\left( \overline{\delta}_d, r \right)`, :math:`Cl \left( \overline{\delta}_d,
+\alpha, Re \right)`, etc.]]

 The deformable profiles mean the coefficients must not only be functions of angle of attack :math:`\alpha`, they must also account for :ref:`trailing edge